 A serendipitous by-product of this discovery of the way is its utility in kendo and other areas of life.
 For example, it is very helpful in really seeing an opponent and in being present, capacity and space with no judging for another.
 It is also liberating to become aware of patterns of self-talk and behaviors that may be debilitating and a source of stress to myself and others, respectively.
 The awareness of such patterns is the first step for me to no longer buy-in to such inner thoughts and change such behaviors.

-In the figure below, I’ve summarized some ways shown as categories that I have found helpful to find my way back home to the first state.* The categories are defined by two concepts:
+In the figure below, I’ve summarized some ways shown as categories that I have found helpful to find my way back home to the second state.* The categories are defined by two concepts:

 - The focus of my attention: Narrow Focus vs. Open Focus.